royfrancis/quarto-typst-nametag/README.md

 - info: Up to four lines of information.
 Key must be named line1, line2 etc. All lines are optional.
 - logo-left.path/logo-right.path: Path to left logo
-- logo-left-height/logo-right-height: Height of left and right logos
+- logo-left-height/logo-right-height: Height of left and right logos in mm
-- font-size: Base font size.
+- font-size: Base font size in pt.
 Line 1 is 1.2x and line3/line4 are 0.9x.
-- leading: Spacing between lines
+- leading: Spacing between lines in em
-- paper-height: Height of paper.
+- paper-height: Height of paper in mm.
 Defaults to A4
-- paper-width: Width of paper.
+- paper-width: Width of paper in mm.
 Defaults to A4
-- nametag-height: Height of nametag.
+- nametag-height: Height of nametag in mm.
 Defaults to 55mm
-- nametag-width: Width of nametag.
+- nametag-width: Width of nametag in mm.
 Defaults to 90mm
 - bg-image: A background image for the nametag.
 Preferably use same dimensions as nametag for accurate alignment
 - trim-color: Color of dashed trim line in hexadecimal
 - text-color: Color of all text in hexadecimal
 - text-pos-x: Allows the whole text block to be moved left or right.
-Defaults to 0%.
+Defaults to 0mm.
 Use negative values to move left.
 - text-pos-y: Allows the whole text block to be moved up or down.
-Defaults to 0%.
+Defaults to 0mm.
 Use negative values to move up.

 ## Examples